oshifils/Fog_Density_Aware_Cross_Scale_Transformer/README.md

-# Fog_Density_Aware_Cross_Scale_Transformer
+# Fog
-# EDCST : Enhanced Density-Aware Cross-Scale Transformer for Robust Object Classification under Atmospheric Fog Conditions

-Un projet de recherche avancé sur la classification robuste d’objets sous différentes intensités et types de brouillard, basé sur un modèle Transformer multi-échelle avec attention sensible à la densité.
+An advanced research project on robust object classification under various fog intensities and types, based on a multi-scale Transformer model with density-aware attention.

-## 🧠 Objectif
+## 🧠 Objective

-Développer un classificateur d'images performant capable de conserver une haute précision même dans des conditions visuelles dégradées par le brouillard.
-Le modèle s’appuie sur :
-- Un mécanisme d’attention croisée entre les échelles
-- Une stratégie d’optimisation basée sur OneCycleLR
+To develop a high-performance image classifier capable of maintaining strong accuracy even under visually degraded conditions caused by fog.
+The model leverages:
+- A cross-scale attention mechanism
+- An optimization strategy based on OneCycleLR
-- Cinq types de brouillard (uniforme, gradient, patchy, adaptatif, dense)
+- Five types of fog (uniform, gradient, patchy, adaptive, dense)

-## 🚀 Fonctionnalités principales
+## 🚀 Key Features

-- Simulations réalistes de brouillard sur CIFAR-10
+- Realistic fog simulations on CIFAR-10
-- Architecture personnalisée à base de Vision Transformers
+- Custom architecture based on Vision Transformers
-- Analyse de robustesse par classe (class-wise sensitivity)
+- Class-wise robustness analysis
-- Visualisation des résultats de classification
+- Visualization of classification results

-## 📦 Technologies utilisées
+## 📦 Technologies Used

 - Python 3.10
 - PyTorch